capturetheworld/cs151project/README.md

 # Responsive Diagram Creator
-For use within CS151 Object Oriented Class.
+For use within CS151 Object Oriented Class and other SJSU classes.
 Built in HTML Canvas and JavaScript.

 ## Team Members
 - Ian Soohoo